-The Clinical Instructor (CI) can be a licensed physical therapist or physical therapist assistant working under the direction of a physical therapist who has assumed the responsibility of providing on-site instruction, guidance, and supervision of a student physical therapist assistant.
-CIs need to met standards and criteria set by the CCCE and the ACCE and are willing to provide guidance and supervision to a student.
+The Clinical Instructor (CI) can be a licensed physical therapist or physical therapist assistant, working under the direction of a physical therapist, who has assumed the responsibility of providing on-site instruction, guidance, and supervision of a student physical therapist assistant.
+CIs need to meet standards and criteria set by the CCCE and the ACCE and are willing to provide guidance and supervision to a student.
 CIs coordinate activities with the CCCE and provide feedback relevant to the student’s progress to the student and ACCE.
 The CI role includes demonstrating and assisting in patient treatments, providing appropriate supervision for the student, ensuring patient safety, providing frequent feedback to the student, evaluating student’s performance, and discussion of the student evaluation to promote student improvement in their performance.
 The clinical instructor is responsible for completing the student assessment tool provided by the ACCE.

 Refer to the APTA document Guidelines: Clinical Instructors BOD G03-06-21-55 for specific recommended criteria for clinical instructors.

-The CCCE is an employee of the clinical site whose responsibility is to serve as the liaison between their employer and the University in establishing and maintaining a student clinical program.
-The CCCE may oversee the scheduling of students in several sites and in the assignment of clinical instructors.
+The SCCE is an employee of the clinical site whose responsibility is to serve as the liaison between their employer and the University in establishing and maintaining a student clinical program.
+The SCCE may oversee the scheduling of students in several sites and in the assignment of clinical instructors.
 Their role is supervisory and administrative and acts as the CI’s first contact in the conduct of a student’s clinical experience.
 This is an onsite resource to a student if a circumstance arises that the student feels they cannot discuss with their CI; or if a situation has not been satisfactorily addressed by the CI.
-The CCCE and ACCE work in close cooperation in the delivery of the student program.
+The SCCE and ACCE work in close cooperation in the delivery of the student program.

 Refer to the APTA document Guidelines: Center Coordinators of Clinical Education HOD G06-93-29-52 for specific recommended criteria for CCCE.